the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.11.4] TBD =

+* Fix - Update file path in the docblocks of the templates for The Events Calendar new views.
+[ET-713]

 = [4.11.3] 2019-02-05 =

 * Feature - Show original price on ticket block if ticket on sale.
 Allow turning off via the `tribe_tickets_show_original_price_on_sale` filter.
 [ETP-47]